It’s been a week of celebration. When you’re not always sure you’re going to have another one, make sure you enjoy it. And so I did.

 Heather is a good friend and a part of our family that even divorce cannot shake.
 At our children’s preschool more than 20 years ago, Marilyn and I discovered our lives intermingled with her work, Wade’s company, and my old office on Pender Street.

 Brenda Lea and I worked together at Expo 86, writing advertising and guidebooks to welcome the world to Vancouver.
-We’ve been friends through writing, reading, children, marriage, and now with her husband Charlie, finding me a new home (later this month).
+We’ve been friendthrough writing, reading, children, marriage, and now with her husband Charlie, finding me a new home (later this month).
 Nancy and I were neighbours and part of a young mothers’ group in West Vancouver.
 The “babies” are all 24-years old now and the mothers are still friends.

 Val is from the outdoors club and together we encourage newcomers to join hikes and plan getaways to the British Columbia wilderness.
 Shelagh is a new friend and we belong to a club that neither was keen to join.
 We find our way through this cancer business as best we can, frequently with laughter.